jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

       m1_development_plan.md  # this blueprint
 ```

-- M1 processing CLI: `uv run python -m vibe_photos.dev.process --root <album> --db data/index.db [--cache-root cache/] [--batch-size ... --device ...]`, using `config/settings.yaml` as the source of defaults with CLI flags overriding when provided (the `--cache-db` alias still works).
+- M1 processing CLI: `uv run python -m vibe_photos.dev.process --root <album> --db data/index.db [--cache-root cache/] [--batch-size ... --device ...]`, using `config/settings.yaml` as the source of defaults with CLI flags overriding when provided.
-- When `--cache-root` is omitted, the preprocessing CLI uses `cache/index.db` as the default cache-root sentinel.
+- When `--cache-root` is omitted, the preprocessing CLI resolves the cache directory from `cache.root` and falls back to the historical `cache/index.db` sentinel when that path points at a directory.
 - Flask Web UI: `FLASK_APP=vibe_photos.webui uv run flask run` for manual inspection during development.

 ## 8. Acceptance Criteria